baruchel/APLedit/README.md

 =======

-A line-editor with a pop-up menu for easely inserting special APL characters It will be able to interact with various APL interpreters with a speial focus on GNU APL.
+A line-editor with a pop-up menu for easely inserting special APL characters It will be able to interact with various APL interpreters with a special focus on GNU APL.

 Since it uses the readline library, the key bindings can be set in the ~/.inputrc